 This vision complements the IB Diploma programme which aims to develop inquiring, knowledgeable, open-minded, reflective, caring and principled young people who help to create a better and more peaceful world through effective communication, intercultural understanding and respect.

 The IB Learner Profile underpins the programme and ensures the development of the whole person.
+Our student success rate for the IB diploma was 100% in 2024.
+Students also often engage in Creativity, Activity, and Service projects as part of their experiential learning process.

 The extended essay of some 4,000 words offers the opportunity for IB students to investigate a topic of special interest, usually one of the student’s six Diploma Programme subjects, and acquaints them with the independent research and writing skills expected at university.